klee1611/klee1611.github.io/content/posts/concurrent-process-parallel-process.en.md

 While Parallel means:
 > two or more processes executing simultaneously

-It does look pretty similar but they are actually different.
+They look pretty similar but are actually different.
 For example,
 two processes are executing,
 process A and process B.